 Cognitive-Neuroscience Careers.
 Students whose focus area is cognitive-neuroscience will be well prepared for the pursuit of graduate degrees and careers associated with: medicine, clinical neuropsychology, brain-imaging technology, intraoperative neurophysiological monitoring, and evaluation of bionic/prosthetic technology (e.g., cochlear implants and artificial limbs).
 Students interested in Cognitive-Neuroscience career opportunities typically choose their core coursework from both the specialization areas of Psychology/HCI and Neuroscience.

 Human-Computer-Interaction Careers.
-Students whose focus area is Human-Computer-Interactions (also known as HCI or usability engineering), will be prepared for the pursuit of careers involving the evaluation and design of user-friendly software interfaces which arise, for example, in website development.
-Students interested in HCI career opportunities should choose their core coursework from the Psychology/HCI specialization area and take one or more of the HCI courses available.
+Students whose focus area is Human-Computer-Interactions (HCI), are prepared for the pursuit of careers in the areas of usability engineering and user-experience (UX) design and development that involve the evaluation and design of human-computer interfaces such as website and software graphical user interfaces (GUIs), smartphone interfaces, and voice-user interfaces (VUIs).
+Students interested in HCI career opportunities should choose their core coursework from the Psychology/HCI specialization area and include one or more HCI courses.

 AI/Computational Modeling Careers.
-Students whose focus area is AI/computational modeling will be prepared for the pursuit of careers associated with the development and evaluation of Artificial Intelligence (AI) technology (e.g., web search engines, speech recognition, robotics, computer vision, and computer games), bionic and prosthetic technology development and evaluation (such as cochlear implant technology), as well as the development of computational models to support theory development in the behavioral and brain sciences.
+Students whose focus area is AI/computational modeling are prepared for the pursuit of careers associated with the development and evaluation of Artificial Intelligence (AI) technology (e.g., web search engines, speech recognition, robotics, computer vision, and computer games), bionic and prosthetic technology development and evaluation (such as cochlear implant technology), computer-based natural language understanding, data mining, and machine learning as well as the development of computational models to support theory development in the behavioral and brain sciences.
 Students interested in career opportunities in this area should choose their core coursework from the AI/Computational Modeling specialization area.